Here Will I Nest: Release

 The film premiered on 31 March 1942, at a private showing at the Elsie Perrin Williams Memorial Library in London.
+Two synchronized projectors were used for the screening, with one showing picture and the other playing audio, as Turner could not afford a single print with both visuals and audio.
 Turner, who was the projectionist for the event, had to remove all of his clothing except for his underwear due to the heat in the room.
 The only other screening of the film was in the home of Mitchell Hepburn, who fell asleep halfway through the film.
 It was not commercially released.

-Most of the film was destroyed by a fire.
-The film was believed to be completely lost until 17 March 1998, when Chris Doty discovered 15–16 minutes of the film with no audio in the Library and Archives Canada.
-His restoration, released in 2003, had lip readers determine what words were being said by the actors and then dubbed them.
+Most of the film was destroyed by a fire in the 1970s.
+The first reel of the film was donated to the Library and Archives Canada by Turner in 1979, but it was missing its audio.
+The film was believed to be completely lost until 17 March 1998, when Doty discovered 15–16 minutes of the film with no audio in the Library and Archives Canada.
+His restoration had lip readers determine what words were being said by the actors and then had 16 people redub them.
 Only a few pages of the original script survive.
+This restoration was shown at the Museum London on 27 March 2003.